 Why Me Personally: I’ve been lending stuff to my friends for years- hell even my dog on occasion to single friends so they had a little extra pulling power and nothing’s ever come back soiled.
 Besides, I have been renting for half my life now and never demolished, set fire to or lost anyone’s house so I figure the chances are pretty slim.

-Why Open Shed: But if they do end up ruining my stuff, I can get the bond I set on the item back to cover the cost and give feedback on that renter that reflects what they have done.
+Why libraries of things: But if they do end up ruining my stuff, I have various forms of recourse, depending on the particular library in question.
+I can also give feedback on that renter that reflects what they have done.

 Be Smart About it: And I will choose to rent things that are not irreplaceable (like family heirlooms) or illegal (fairly sure dog rental wouldn’t exactly be kosher).